mallochine/jarvis2/README.md

 ### j \<bookmark\>

 (Credits to jsks for significantly simplying the code here.).

 There are two cases:

-1. If the bookmark is for a directory, then cd there.
+- If the bookmark is for a directory, then cd there.
-2. If the bookmark is for a file, then open the file for edit.
+- If the bookmark is for a file, then open the file for edit.

+Case 1:
 ```bash
 aguo@unix1:~$ j ml
 /afs/andrew.cmu.edu/usr9/aguo/Documents/10605
 aguo@unix1:~/Documents/10605$
 ```

+Case 2:

 ```bash
 aguo@unix2:~$ j readme